1/30/2014 100k Course Description Update

 The Finish Celebration

 The post-race barbecue will be held at the finish area beginning at about 11:00am.
-All finishers in the 50K and all who make the cut-offs out on the course and finish the 50M (no time limit) will receive finishers’ awards.
+All finishers in the 50K and all who make the cut-offs out on the course and finish the 100k will receive finishers’ awards.
 Awards will be given to the overall male and female winners of each race (who will also receive their first place age group awards).
 Age group awards will be given to first and second female and male finishers in 29 and under, 30-39, 40-49, 50-59 and 60 and over age divisions.